Jorge-Neves/High-Noon-API/README.md

 that don't overwhelm the user with information nor options.

-# Functionalities
+# REST API

-## CRUD
+## MONGDB
-The user is able to perform all CRUD operations on the tasks/skills/habits that he wishes to track.
+We used mongoDB for our database and connected to the front end with a REST API made with Express.js.

 ## Stats
 In order to have a visual representation of the user's progress when acecessing stats the user will be present with a doughnut diagram (for tasks and skills) and a list of dates for skills, so that they can then evaluate which areas need improving in their productivity journey.